technomancy/bussard/doc/laser.md

 In order to fire your laser, it's recommended to bind it in the `ship.controls` table.
 Left Alt is a common choice.
-Add this to your ship's configuration by pressing alt-o followed by src.config to open the ship config file.
+Add this to your ship's configuration by pressing ctrl-o followed by src.config to open the ship config file.
 Add this line below the `ship.controls = {
 [...] }` section.